sainimitha/M1_TelephoneBilling_App/1_Requriements/README.md

 WHY : For easy and faster billing.

 ## 1H:
-How : Operates by user inputs.
+HOW : Operates by user inputs.